-- (iii) The above aspects may inhibit banks to pay the beneficiaries promptly when guarantees are invoked and they adopt dilatory tactics in respect of invoked guarantees.
-It is absolutely essential for banks to appraise the proposals for guarantees also with the same diligence as in the case of fund based limits and obtain adequate cover by way of margin so as to prevent the constituents to develop a tendency of defaulting in payments when invoked guarantees are honoured by the banks. - (iv) The bank guarantee is a commitment made by the issuing bank to make payment to the beneficiary (albeit at the behest of the bank's constituent).
-Failure on the part of the bank to honour the claim legitimately made on it projects distorted picture of its functioning. - (v) In fact some strictures were passed by Courts in the past against banks for not honouring the guarantee commitments promptly.
-In this connection, an extract of a judgement pronounced by the Hon'ble Supreme Court, in a case on the issue of injunctions obtained by parties from courts restraining payment of invoked guarantees is appended:
+- (i) Government of India and Reserve Bank of India have been receiving a number of complaints on non-payment or delay in payment of bank guarantees upon invocation. - (ii) The bank guarantee is a commitment made by the issuing bank to make payment to the beneficiary (albeit at the behest of the bank's constituent).
+Failure on the part of the bank to honour the claim legitimately made on it projects a distorted picture of its functioning. - (iii) In fact some strictures were passed by Courts in the past against banks for not honouring the guarantee commitments promptly.
+In this connection, an extract of a judgment pronounced by the Hon'ble Supreme Court, in a case on the issue of injunctions obtained by parties from courts restraining payment of invoked guarantees is appended: